OSRIC

 - Giant Sea Turtle - Massive beasts, normally placid but ferocious when they feel they are under attack

-- Giant Slug - Large boneless creatures that spit acid and burrow through wood and earth
+- Giant SLug - Large boneless creatures that spit acid and burrow through wood and earth

 - Giant Snake, Adder - Common name for giant poisonous snakes